jhuang101/eDocumentReader/README.md

 ## Getting started
-1. Open the project's folder (C:\eDocumentReader_v3.1.0)

-2. Run the eDocumentReader.bat file with administrator privileges to start the server (You can right click on the file, and select "Run as administrator")

-3. Open the google chrome browser and enter https://<server_ip_address>:44301/Home/TheLittleFrog where <server_ip_address> is the Ip address of server
+1. Open the google chrome browser and enter http://<server_ip_address>:8080/Home/TheLittleFrog where <server_ip_address> is the Ip address of server (Note that you can also run the browser from different copy on the network by using https://<server_ip_address>:44301/Home/TheLittleFrog)

-4. If you see the text "Please select a story" in the browser, congratulations!
+2. If you see the text "Please select a story" in the browser, congratulations!
 You've successfully connected to the server.

 ## License
 Apache License 2.0